-The Otto Grill, aka Otto Wilde O.F.B (Over Fired Broiler) is one of a small, but growing number of outdoor salamander grills emerging in the US market.
+The Otto Grill Original is one of a small, but growing number of outdoor salamander grills emerging in the US market.
 Salamander grills apply intense heat from above to sear and brown food surfaces and have been used in various forms for hundreds of years.
 The name stems from folklore that salamanders, those lizard-like amphibians with red and orange skin, are impervious to fire.
 Salamander grills are widely used in commercial kitchens to broil meat, melt cheese, and keep food warm.
-When your waiter brings a sizzling plate and cautions "Careful, it's hot!" that plate likely came straight out of a salamander.
+When your waiter brings a sizzling plate and cautions “Careful, it’s hot!” that plate likely came straight out of a salamander.

 Salamanders are generally distinguished from single purpose warmers and broilers by their wider temperature range.
 We found the Otto Grill temp range was 450° to 1,500°F, plenty of searing firepower.
 Two 9,000 BTU overhead, infrared burners produce the impressive high temps.

 The burners have individual, piezoelectric igniters and control knobs with variable settings from High to Low.
 We have had some minor issues lighting the burners.
 You must read the instructions and make sure all the fittings are very tight.